 A Law PhD Project funded by a Keele University School of Law Graduate Teaching Assistant faculty scholarship.

-At the heart of this project is an abolitionist, anti-capitalist, and gender-fluid approach to facilitating justice in the transformative sense.
-My research is motivated by the increasing calls to develop the carceral nation through the utilisation of “Gender-Responsive” strategies in the UK, despite the portfolio of evidence demonstrating the detrimental and ineffective nature of imprisonment and punishment.
-My project seeks to explore the relationship between these calls for the expansion of the carceral state, specifically for those with Queer identities and the resurgence of exclusionary “feminist” approaches within the contemporary age.
+At the heart of this project is a queer abolitionist, anti-capitalist, approach to facilitating justice in the transformative sense.
+Flick’s research is motivated by the increasing calls to develop the carceral nation through a myriad of technologies of penal power and carceral strategies, despite the portfolio of evidence demonstrating the detrimental impact of incarceration and punishment.
+Flick’s project is also inspired by the relationship between these calls to expand the carceral state, and simultaneously the resurgence of exclusionary feminist discourse in the contemporary age.

 My research interests include: